pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-18-lavrion-shopping-and-provisioning.md

 While the Parents entertained our kids and went shopping, we rented a car to drive to Ikea near the Athens airport.
 Some €430 euros lighter (damn you Ikea, we just wanted some blankets!) we got back after dark.

-I moved the boat a bit closer to the quay after mother had a panic attack trying to cross the gangway.
+I moved the boat a bit closer to the quay after mother had a panic attack trying to cross the {{% explain "gangway" "a wooden plank --- or in our case ladder --- to get onto the boat" %}}.